rkgIITBh/data-structures.github.io/HTML/graphImplementation.md

 ```

 The only other important function is to print the adjacency lists.
 The print function is quite
-straight forward.
+straightforward.
 We wrote two different print functions:

-- One for printing a directed or an undirected graph
+- One for printing a directed or an undirected graph, and
-- The other for printing a weight graph.
+- The other is for printing a weight graph.

 The print function is given below.